RFP Automation: A Buyer's Guide for Small Business

 You can’t just hand your team new software and expect magic.
 Effective training is crucial for adoption and getting the most out of your investment.
 Start by involving key stakeholders from the beginning to ensure everyone understands the new tools and processes.
 Schedule dedicated training sessions that go beyond button-clicking and focus on how the tool fits into your new, improved workflow.
 Show them how it makes their jobs easier, not just different.
 Encourage questions, create a space for feedback, and consider identifying a few internal champions who can help their peers.
 This approach builds confidence and turns potential skeptics into your biggest advocates.

-Build Your New Workflow
+Step 3: Design Your New Automated Workflow

 RFP automation changes how your team collaborates, so you need a new game plan.
 Map out the entire process, from the moment an RFP lands to the final submission.
 Define roles and responsibilities clearly: Who imports the RFP?
 Who reviews the AI-generated draft?
 Who loops in SMEs for tricky questions?
 A great proposal management software allows you to assign contributors to specific sections and automatically captures their input, which streamlines version control.
 Documenting this workflow ensures everyone is on the same page, eliminates confusion, and creates a repeatable process for generating high-quality proposals every single time.